jaredhoberock/cudex/cudex/detail/combinators/README.md

 That means that when possible, operations that would otherwise consume a sender (such as `connect`), may be called multiple times.

-Technically, that means that these operations should have both `const` and `rvalue ref` overloads.
+Technically, that means that these operations should have both `const` and `rvalue` overloads.

-Moreover, good citizen senders should customize sender combinators when an efficient implementation is available.
+Moreover, good citizen senders should customize sender operations when an efficient implementation is available.

 To make it concrete, consider `invoke_sender`, used by `default_invoke_on`: